Coral Springs Dog Bite Lawyer

 What if the dog owner is a friend, neighbor, or family member?

-Filing a claim does not have to mean suing a loved one personally.
-The claim is almost always made against their homeowners’ or renters’ insurance policy.
+The claim is almost always made against their homeowners' or renters' insurance policy.
 The purpose is to get the compensation you need from the insurance company that they have paid premiums to for this exact type of situation.

-Will the dog be put down if I file a claim?
+Can the dog be put down if I file a claim?

 Not necessarily.
 A personal injury claim is a civil matter focused on financial compensation.
 The decision to euthanize a dog is separate and handled by Broward County Animal Care.
 A dog is typically only designated as "dangerous" after a formal investigation, which may consider a history of unprovoked attacks or the severity of the injury.